How to Block out Snoring Completely

 Do you live at home with someone who snores when they sleep?
-If you do, you’ll be aware of how annoying it can be.
+If you do, you’ll be aware of how annoying it can be when you both go to bed at the same time each night.
 Snoring is a deeply off-putting habit that can be hard to put up with.
 Even when you love everything else about that person, a propensity to snore can make life intolerable.

 There’s no need to put up with a snoring partner.
 With the right products, you can find out how to block out snoring completely.
 This can keep you free from the side effects of sleeping with a snoring partner.
 You have to main tried-and-tested options.

 One option is a white noise machine, such as the Lectrofan — which can block out snoring, and a whole range of other noises — and the other is to use earplugs.
 Both have their pros and cons, and you might find that one works for you, whereas the other doesn’t.
 That’s why we wrote this guide: so that you can choose which one is best for you, and make an informed decision.